The agricultural project in Vilankulo aims to increase agricultural yields in order to improve the starting position of local farmers.

-Agriculture in Vilankulo is still in its developing stages: Few farmers have sufficient knowledge or resources to grow crops sustainably.
+Agriculture in Vilankulo is still in its developing stage: Few farmers have sufficient knowledge or resources to grow crops sustainably.
 In addition, the country has to cope with long periods of drought, which also affects agricultural production enormously.

-Local hotels, restaurants and other gastronomic businesses therefore often have to rely on goods from abroad or farther inland, which entails higher costs.
+Local hotels, restaurants, and other gastronomic businesses therefore often have to rely on goods from abroad or farther inland, which entails higher costs.
 Moreover, the COVID-19 pandemic has severely affected the import of food and made it more expensive.
 This is another sign of how important it is for a region to be self-sufficient in staple food.

 Joint Agricultural Project of the City, DMG and FHF

-Main funder of the project is the Friedrich Hospitality Foundation (FHF).
+The main funder of the project is the Friedrich Hospitality Foundation (FHF).
 The project is implemented locally by the Deutsch-Mosambikanische Gesellschaft (German-Mozambican Society).